ThevinuJ/w2152987_csa_cw/README.md

 This is helpful for client developers because they don't need to hardcode every URL in their application.
 They can start from the root endpoint and follow the links dynamically, which makes it easier to use the API and also means the server can change its URL structure without breaking the client.

 ---
+### Part 2: Room Management

-#### Q3.
+#### Q1.
 When returning a list of rooms, what are the implications of returning only IDs versus returning the full room objects?
 Consider network bandwidth and client side processing.

 **Returning just the IDs** uses less bandwidth because the response payload is smaller — you're only sending a list of short strings.
 However, the downside is that the client then has to make a separate GET request for each individual room to get the full details, which creates more network round trips.